aedecano/Hpru_contexts/README.md

 4. **Contig Classification**: Following annotation, contigs within each assembly are classified as either chromosomal or plasmid based on sequence features, such as size, GC content, and presence of plasmid-associated genes.
 This classification aids in understanding the genomic context and potential mobility of the blaCTX-M-15 gene.

+5. **Flanking Sequence Extraction**: Flanking sequences spanning 5 kilobases upstream and downstream of the blaCTX-M-15 gene are extracted from the genome assemblies.
+These sequences provide context for understanding the genetic environment surrounding the gene and potential regulatory elements or mobile genetic elements associated with its dissemination.

 ## Code Structure

 - `modules/`: Contains the processes for the Nexflow subworkflows.